Leak at Richmond Chevron refinery contained following a public health advisory

 The health advisory was for portions of Richmond, North Richmond and San Pablo.

-Officials said people with respiratory sensitivities could havve been affected.
-They advised those with sensitivities could have experienced eye, skin, nose or throat irritation due to the strong smell.
+Officials said people with respiratory sensitivities could have been affected.
+They said those with sensitivities could have experienced eye, skin, nose or throat irritation due to the strong smell.

+Residents of Western Drive, a residential neighborhood on a hill overlooking the wharf, said they could smell a strong odor.

+"We were really worried about it.
+I'm a sensitive person," said Jeanette Jin, of Richmond.
+She's also concerned for her 91-year-old mother-in-law, who suffers medical problems.

 US Coast Guard and Department of Fish & Game are are among those who have responded.
 A hazmat team was taking air samples to see the effects on people in the area.
 Chevron Operations also responded.